bowl-of-rais/rais-music-theory-and-guitar-knowledge/contents/Scales/Scales and Keys.md

 notes E-F#-G-A/4 | B/4 C-D-E/5
 ```

-There are however different variants of minor scales, see [[Minor Scales]].
+There are however different variants of minor scales, see [Minor Scales](Minor%20Scales.md).

 ## Relationship between Major and Minor Scales